Geology of New Zealand

 The geology of New Zealand is noted for its volcanic activity, earthquakes and geothermal areas because of its position on the boundary of the Australian Plate and Pacific Plates.
 New Zealand is part of Zealandia, a microcontinent nearly half the size of Australia that broke away from the Gondwanan supercontinent about 83 million years ago.
 New Zealand's early separation from other landmasses and subsequent evolution have created a unique fossil record and modern ecology.

 New Zealand's geology can be simplified into three phases.
 First the basement rocks of New Zealand formed.
 These rocks were once part of the super-continent of Gondwana, along with South America, Africa, Madagascar, India, Antarctica and Australia.
-The rocks that now form the, mostly submerged, continent of Zealandia were then nestled between Eastern Australia and Western Antarctica.
+The rocks that now form the mostly submerged continent of Zealandia were then nestled between Eastern Australia and Western Antarctica.
 Secondly New Zealand drifted away from Gondwana and many sedimentary basins formed, which later became the sedimentary rocks covering the geological basement.
 The final phase is represented by the uplift of the Southern Alps and the eruptions of the Taupō Volcanic Zone.

 Basement rocks (Cambrian-Cretaceous)

-New Zealand's basement rocks range in age from mid-Cambrian in north-west Nelson to Cretaceous near Kaikoura.
+New Zealand's basement rocks range in age from mid-Cambrian in north-west Nelson to Cretaceous near Kaikōura.
 These rocks were formed in a marine environment before New Zealand separated from Gondwana.
 They are divided into the "Western Province", consisting mainly of greywacke, granite and gneiss, and an "Eastern Province", consisting mainly of greywacke and schist.
 The provinces are further divided into terranes – large slices of crust with different geological histories that have been brought together by tectonic activity (subduction and strike-slip faulting) to form New Zealand.

 The Western Province is older than the Eastern Province and outcrops along the west coast of the South Island from Nelson to Fiordland.
 The Western Province is divided into the Buller and Takaka terranes which formed in mid-Cambrian to Devonian time (510–400 Ma).
-This includes New Zealand's oldest rocks, trilobite containing greywacke, which are found in the Cobb Valley in north-west Nelson.
+This includes New Zealand's oldest rocks, trilobite-containing greywacke, which are found in the Cobb Valley in north-west Nelson.

 Large sections of the Western Province have been intruded by plutonic rocks or metamorphosed to gneiss.
 These plutonic basement rocks are subdivided into the Hohonu, Karamea, Median and Paparoa batholiths.
 These rocks form the foundations beneath offshore Taranaki, and much of the West Coast, Buller, north-west Nelson, Fiordland and Stewart Island / Rakiura.
 Most of these plutonic rocks were formed in Devonian-Carboniferous time (380–335 Ma) and Jurassic-Cretaceous time (155–100 Ma).
 The Median Batholith represents a long-lived batholith dividing the Western and Eastern Provinces.
 Before Zealandia's separation from Gondwana it stretched from Queensland, through what is now New Zealand, into West Antarctica.
 It marks the site of a former subduction zone on the edge of Gondwana.